KiranBabuNekkanti/quickblood/README.md

 To eliminate blood shortage deaths through intelligent, real-time donor-patient-hospital coordination that reduces emergency response time from hours to minutes.

 ### Mission Statement
-LifeLink transforms blood donation from a reactive, fragmented process into a proactive, intelligent emergency response network that saves lives through technology.
+QuickBlood transforms blood donation from a reactive, fragmented process into a proactive, intelligent emergency response network that saves lives through technology.

 ### Core Value Proposition
 **"From Emergency to Recovery in 5 Minutes"**